-- Funds provided by a donor who is on the purchase agreement and on title, but is not obligated on the loan, (title-only individuals) are acceptable and are not considered a gift - The gift fund donor cannot be affiliated with the builder, developer, real estate agent, broker, or any other interested party to the transaction (including borrower's parent who is the seller/buyer's agent and giving commission earned or other cash gift to the borrower for down payment) - The gift must be evidenced by a gift letter, signed by the donor and it must: - Specify the dollar amount, - Be signed by the donor and the borrower, - Specify the date the funds were transferred, - Indicate the donor(s) name, address, phone number, and relationship to the borrower, and - Include a statement by the donor that no repayment of the gift funds is expected. - When the gift from an acceptable donor is being pooled with the borrower's funds to make up the required minimum cash down payment, the following is also required: - A certification - The transfer of the gift funds must be documented.
+- Gift funds, sourced from an estate of an acceptable donor or a trust established by an acceptable donor, are eligible.
+The gift letter must be signed by the donor and list the name of the trust or the estate account - Funds provided by a donor who is on the purchase agreement and on title, but is not obligated on the loan, (title-only individuals) are acceptable and are not considered a gift - The gift fund donor cannot be affiliated with the builder, developer, real estate agent, broker, or any other interested party to the transaction (including borrower's parent who is the seller/buyer's agent and giving commission earned or other cash gift to the borrower for down payment) - The gift must be evidenced by a gift letter, signed by the donor and it must: - Specify the dollar amount, - Be signed by the donor and the borrower, - Specify the date the funds were transferred, - Indicate the donor(s) name, address, phone number, and relationship to the borrower, and - Include a statement by the donor that no repayment of the gift funds is expected.

+NOTE: If the gift funds are from an estate or trust established by an acceptable donor, the gift letter must also list the name of the trust or estate account

+- The transfer of the gift funds must be documented.
 Acceptable documentation includes: - Copy of the donor's cancelled check and the borrower's deposit slip - Copy of the donor's withdrawal slip and the borrower's deposit slip - Copy of the donor's check to the closing agent, or - The settlement statement showing receipt of the donor's check, or - Evidence of the electronic transfer of funds from the donor's account to the borrower's account or to the closing agent - If funds not transferred prior to settlement, documentation the donor gave the closing agent the gift funds in the form of a certified/cashier's check or other official check.